platformsh/platformsh-docs/docs/src/languages/php/_index.md

 If you need more control over the dependency management, you can either use your custom build flavor or interact with Composer itself through [its environment variables](https://getcomposer.org/doc/03-cli.md#environment-variables).

-For example, if you want to install Composer dependencies but not development dependencies:
+For example, to still install production dependencies with Composer but not development dependencies, choose one of the following methods:

 {{< codetabs >}}